2021 Dates and Performers

 The 2021 Colorado West Chautauqua is firming up plans for this October’s event.
 The theme from 2020 will finally be able to take stage later this year, “The 19th Amendment and All that Jazz” performances will focus on just that, Women’s Right to Vote and 1920s era culture.
 This years Colorado West Chautauqua will be held at the Grand Valley Events Center on October 22nd & 23rd.

-Mary Jane Bradbury (pictured left) will be portraying Jeanette Rankin who was the first woman to hold a federal office and notable women’s rights advocate.
-Becky Stone will be portraying Josephine Baker, who was an entertainment star in Europe during the jazz age; and a well known Civil Rights advocate.
-The final professional performace will be, Doug Mishler portraying Billy Sunday, who was considered to be one of the most influential evangelists in America for over two decades.
+Becky Stone (pictured left) will be portraying Josephine Baker, who was an entertainment star in Europe during the jazz age; and a well known Civil Rights advocate.
+The final professional performance will be, Doug Mishler portraying Billy Sunday, who was considered to be one of the most influential evangelists in America for over two decades.
 The professional performances will be complimented by local youth Chautauqua performers, as well as, the Grand Valley History Players.
 Look out for ticket sales beginning in September!

 Chautauqua takes its name from a movement that began near Lake Chautauqua, New York, in the 1800s.
 It began with Sunday school teachers gathering for a week of study, but it became a touring program through which local communities could enjoy traveling speakers, politicians, plays, and music.
 Many communities still have the Chautauqua parks where these outdoor events were held, usually under a big tent.
 We've been told that at its height in 1924, Chautauqua programs visited over 12,000 towns and entertained over 32,000,000 people nationwide.
 But new technologies – radio and TV – led to the demise of the old-fashioned Chautauqua.